ralfstuckert/kotlin-context-parameters/README.md

 # Introduction
-Context receivers have been around in Kotlin since version 1.6.20 in experimental state, now they have entered beta state with version 2.2.0 under the name context parameters.
+Context receivers have been around in Kotlin since version 1.6.20 in experimental state, now they have entered preview state with version 2.2.0 under the name context parameters.
 The experimental phase has been used to get a better understanding of the use cases, to introduce improvements and to clarify the syntax.
 Let's enter the topic with a recap of extension functions.